I'm working on a few changes, but I'll be back soon!

 Hi!
-My name is Bethan, I'm a 20 year old student from Wales currently in my second year of university studying BA Medieval Studies.
+My name is Bethan, I'm a 21 year old student from Wales.
+I have a BA in Medieval Studies, and I'm currently continuing my studies at postgraduate.
 I love all things Medieval, Tudor and British Royal History, and I created this blog to share my interests with others.
-I also love to cook, craft, read, spend time with … Continue reading Welcome to My Blog!
+I also love to cook, craft, … Continue reading Welcome to My Blog!

 Edmund was the son of Edward the Elder, and the grandson of Alfred the Great.
 Edmund ascended to the throne in 939 at the age of 18, following the death of his elder half-brother King Aethelstan.
 Edmund's reign was a short one, lasting just shy of seven years.
 It was dominated by war and threats … Continue reading British Monarchs From Alfred to Elizabeth: Edmund I

 Aethelstan was born in 894 to Edmund the Elder and his first wife Ecgwynn.
 He was the grandson of Alfred the Great.
 Aethelstan was the eldest of fourteen children and became king in 924 following the death of his father.
 Aethelstan's reign was very successful - in 927 he conquered York, the final kingdom still … Continue reading British Monarchs From Alfred to Elizabeth: Aethelstan

 Edward the Elder was the eldest son of the legendary Saxon king, Alfred the Great.
 He was born c.
 874, and ascended to the throne in 899 following the death of his father.
 He reigned for 25 years and died in 924 at the age of 50 (very elderly in those times!).
 Edward's ascension was … Continue reading British Monarchs From Alfred to Elizabeth – Edward the Elder